AntsInMyEy3sJohnson/hazeltest/README.md

 In both the diagrams on the left-hand side and on the right-hand side, the Map Load Runner was configured in exactly the same way, yet the effects on the target Hazelcast maps are wildly different.
 Why is that?
 Due only to the difference in the Test Loop the Runner was configured with -- the effects of the Batch Test Loop can be seen on the left, whereas the right shows those of the Boundary Test Loop.

+With the Map Runner and Test Loop concepts established and their relationship outlined, let's examine the available Runners and Test Loops more closely.

 ### Run, Forest, Run